Phazon54/flexi_box/README.md

 To learn more about IceSL, checkout its [website](https://icesl.loria.fr)

 ## Phasor?

-The Phasor infill is a novelty infiller which aims to help produce freely orientable microstructures for designing deformable 3D prints.
+The Phasor infill is a novel infiller which produces freely orientable microstructures, to help design deformable 3D prints.
 Being the implementation of a recent publication, **it will be available in the next IceSL's update**!

 To learn more about the technique behind Phasor, checkout the parent publication: